FLORAL DESIGN / DRAWING: a practice of noticing

 Day 1 ✴︎ Arrival

 Students arrive after noon on Monday, are settled in and are then asked to be at dinner at 7:30pm.
 We typically eat together in the large breezeway of the barn.
+This first meal is prepared by the teachers for the students.
+Intention setting and organizing meals/schedule.
+General getting acquainted.

 Day 2-6 ✴︎ Instruction